msjimc/AgileROH/README.md

 # AgileROHFinder and AgileROHFilterer
 Command line applications for the detection of autozygous regions from Exome or Affymetrix microarray SNP data.

+## Optimising data with your samples
+The programs use cutoff parameters derived from samples with both exome and microarray SNP genotype data.
+If you would like to optimise the application for your data/pipe line, please contact me and I'll try and help; however, please note the process is not trivial and requires access to significant computing power such as a University High performance computing, such as, [Aire](https://arc.leeds.ac.uk/platforms/aire/) at the University of Leeds.

 ## Data format
 AgileROHFinder identifies autozygous regions using genotype data formatted as either VCF files or Affymetrix genotype files (or older xls or birdseed) text files.
 Similarly, AgileROHFilterer will process a VCF file (but not microarray  genotype data), creating a second VCF that only contains variants within the autozygous regions.
 The format and required fields of the VCF and microarray input files is described [here](DataFormat.md).